louissxu/tictactoe/README.md

 An interactive two player tic-tac-toe game with the option for one (or two) computer players.

 ## JavaScript
+### Primary Modules
 All interactivity is written with client side javascript.
-Written with module pattern and factory functions with three primary modules.
+It is written with the module pattern with three primary modules.
-### Primary Modules
 1. #### Logic Module
     Handles purely the tic-tac-toe logic.
 Written in a functional paradigm.
 2. #### UI Module